 - Talk individually – and often – to your parent and their caregiver to see if either has any issues or concerns.
 This will prevent little problems from becoming big ones.

 - When possible, have the caregiver come to the hospital or rehab center to meet your parent before they are discharged.

 - Evaluate your parent’s home to make sure there are no hidden dangers.
 Install night lights and bars and railings and get rid of unsecured rugs or cords that could cause slips and falls.
 You may even have to hire a contractor to add ramps and widen doorways, for example.
 If you are unsure what is or isn’t safe, many in-home health care agencies can help.
 Physicians Choice Private Duty is one such agency.

 - If your loved one will be home alone for periods of time, make sure they have a phone nearby so you can check in with them and they can call you if they need something.
 You may also want to consider investing in one of the many remote monitoring systems on the market.

-Surveys show that approximately 90% of seniors wish to remain in their homes as long as possible.
+Surveys back up this advice.
+They show that approximately 90% of seniors wish to remain in their homes as long as possible.
 After all, home is where most people feel the most safe, happy and comfortable.
 This familiarity can actually lead to a quicker recovery and better health.

 If your elderly parent is hospitalized unexpectedly you will have a lot on your mind.
 However, it is important that you begin to plan for their post-hospital or rehab care as soon as possible.
 This way you will have a plan in place that allows your loved one to be cared for the best way possible after a hospital discharge.